-This course will present the educational philosophies, classroom methods, and materials associated with the predominant techniques (Dalcroze, Orff, Kodály, Suzuki, and Gordon) used in classroom music instruction in the United States.
-Class activities and individual study and preparation will focus on techniques for developing music skills through select approaches unique to each philosophy.
+This course will explore the educational philosophies, classroom methods, and materials associated with the predominant techniques (Dalcroze, Orff, Kodály, Suzuki, and Gordon) used in classroom music instruction in the United States.
+Students learn instructional philosophies for music education as well as techniques for developing music skills through select approaches unique to each philosophy.
 These techniques will be used in planning for instrumental and vocal instruction, and general music activities with special emphasis on singing, moving, and playing recorder and classroom instruments.

-An overview of music education in the secondary schools.
-Concepts and approaches to the organization and development of a music curriculum as applied to general music, instrumental, and choral programs.
-Special attention focused on the adolescent.
-Motivational concepts, administrative organization, student/instructor relationship, community involvement, the special student.
+This course is an overview of music education in secondary school settings.
+Students learn the concepts and approaches to the organization and development of a music curriculum as these apply to general music, instrumental music, and choral programs.
+Students devote special attention to teaching adolescents.
+Students explore motivational concepts, administrative organization, the student/instructor relationship, community involvement, and the special student.
 In addition, students analyze and apply strategies for teaching students with diverse cultural backgrounds.
 Students also analyze various evaluational procedures.
-Students are required to complete a minimum of 15 hours assigned observation in secondary schools in the Greater Boston area.
+Students are required to complete a minimum of 15 hours of observation in a secondary school classroom.

-Performance of vocal and instrumental works suitable for public school music.
-Students participate in the conducting of selected works.
-Basic principles of singing: breathing, tone production, fundamentals of articulation, and diction.
+This course examines performance of vocal and instrumental works suitable for public school music.
+Students participate in the conducting of selected works and learn basic principles of singing: breathing, tone production, fundamentals of articulation, and diction.
 This course is recommended to be taken concurrently with ME-383.

 This course introduces students to the function and structure of the brain and its application to their own study of music.
 The course includes practical applications of theory in musical learning and teaching, and culminates in a short observational research project on brain function in music.

 This course prepares students for the Music Licensing Exam.
-Students learn strategies for test taking, memorizing material, organizing time, creating calendars, working on personal motivation techniques.
+Students learn strategies for test taking, memorizing material, organizing time, and creating calendars.
+Students also develop personal motivation techniques.
 In addition, students complete various multiple choice practice tests and write short essays.